Introduction

 In regard to proper documentation, courts are generally on the consumer’s side.

-Cosigners are required to endorse a settlement if:
+Creditors require cosigners to endorse a settlement if:

 - The principal borrower is unable to repay fully.